matloff/TidyverseSkeptic/README.md

 of Tidy.
 Indeed, GGP2 is widely used by base-R and Tidy advocates alike.

 RStudio is a business.
-Its job, rightly so, is to promote its product, which in a broad sense is R.  All of RStudio's revenue comes from services involving R, and the more R users there are, the better for RStudio.
-(And by the way, also the better for us longtime R advocates;
-RStudio has done a superb job of expanding the number of R users.)

-RStudio genuinely believed that Tidy would facilitate the usage of R.
+Its job, rightly so, is to promote its products.
 The GGP2 package had been enormously popular well before Tidy came along.
 Clearly, RStudio saw that, and thus saw that a good way to sell the Tidyverse was to include the popular GGP2 in the definition of Tidy.
-The message was, I believe, "Look how much easier it is do graphics in Tidy vs. in base-R."
+The message was, "Look how much easier it is do graphics in Tidy vs. in base-R."

-GGP2 does make things easier.
+GGP2 does make graphics easier.
 But it is misleading to speak of GGP2 as justification for using the Tidyverse, especially in teaching.
 A listing of the chronology clarifies the matter: